Skip to Main Content

 State court challenge to the state House map, based on alleged malapportionment and insufficient consideration of town and ward boundaries.

-An initial petition was filed directly to the state supreme court.
+An initial petition was filed directly to the state Supreme Court.
 On May 17, 2022, the state Supreme Court denied original jurisdiction, without prejudice to plaintiffs.

 Plaintiffs then sought relief in trial court.
 On Apr.
 8, 2024, the trial court denied summary judgment to the plaintiffs and granted summary judgment to the state, rejecting the challenges.
-Plaintiffs have appealed the ruling.

 History